UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Adjusting Your Daily Bathroom Habits

 The bathroom is where most families cycle through the highest volume of indoor plumbing.
 Simply turning off the tap while you brush your teeth or shave can save several gallons every single morning.
 When you multiply that by every person under your roof, the savings compound rapidly over the month.
 Taking shorter showers is another incredibly effective strategy for budget-conscious households.
-In fact, bathroom routines are often a major source of indoor water use.
 Shaving just two or three minutes off your routine prevents gallons of perfectly clean, heated water from spiraling down the drain.
-You still get to enjoy the warmth and get thoroughly clean, but your wallet gets a nice break.
+You still get to enjoy the warmth and get thoroughly clean, but your wallet gets a much-needed break.

 Create a designated shower playlist and challenge yourself to finish washing before your favorite five-minute song comes to an end.
 If you don’t like listening to music in the bathroom, simply setting a quick timer or phone alarm works just as well.